 - Check your water heater.
 Since water heaters are used more during the colder months, it means they’re more stressed during the fall and winter.
 That’s why you want to ensure that it’s clean and ready to run before the winter arrives.
 This includes flushing it out to remove the sediment accumulated at the bottom of the water heater.

 - Check your sump pump.
 As rainstorms come sweeping in, you want to ensure that your sump pump is 100% operational.
 Check to see that it’s working perfectly and the discharge line is clear.
 This small step can save you a lot in repair costs.

 Schedule a service appointment with a Kansas City plumber!

 If you run into a problem or would like to have a professional check all of your plumbing systems for the fall, contact A-1 Sewer & Septic Service Inc. today.
-We gladly offer same-day and weekend service at no extra charge to you!
+We can gladly offer same-day and weekend service!